East Cree: Gender

-Inanimate Inanimate plural is indicated by suffix -h.
+Inanimate plural is formed with the suffix -h.

 Number

 As shown above we can see that the Number is dependent on the Gender therefore if we have an Animate word then the ending for the plural will be ich in most cases and in some cases when the word ends in a w the ending will be uch after you drop the w.
 On the other hand, for Inanimate words the ending to indicate the plural will be adding an h to the end of the word.

 Person

 To indicate possession, noun stems take a personal prefix.
 In East Cree there are Independent and Dependent nouns.

 Independent nouns are ones that can appear without personal prefixes.
 Therefore, they can stand alone as a word, and if you want to indicate to whom it belongs to, you would add the prefix.
 Example shown below.

 We can see that for this example the noun is Independent because it can stand alone, also, we see that it is an inanimate noun because the plural form adds an h at the end when the plural is indicted.
 Please refer to Gender to understand the relationship of Animate and Inanimate nouns in respect to gender.

 Dependent nouns are those that can not stand alone without a prefix.
-These type of nouns express kinship, body parts, and personal belongings, like certain pieces of clothing.
+These types of nouns express kinship, body parts, and personal belongings, like certain pieces of clothing.